 - 1 cup Powdered Sugar Sifted into a bowl

-- In a stand mixer with the paddle attachment, add both sticks of butter and ½ cup of sugar (powdered or white sugar).
+- In a stand mixer with the paddle attachment, add both sticks of butter and ½ cup of powdered sugar.
 Mix on medium speed for 3 minutes until light and fluffy.
 Scrape down the sides of the bowl as needed.
 Add vanilla and mix for an additional 2 minutes.

-- Add flour mixture in small batches to butter mixture over low speed until combined.
+- Add dry mixture in small batches to butter mixture over low speed until combined.
 Add in Mini Chocolate Chips and stir to combine.

-- Scoop out dough onto plastic wrap and form a large disc.
-Wrap and place in the fridge for 1 hour.
+- Remove the dough onto plastic wrap and form a large disc.
+Wrap and place in the refrigeratro for 1 hour.
 The dough can also be frozen at this point or rolled into balls and freeze.

 - Preheat oven to 350° F. Line a baking sheet with parchment paper or silicon baking mat.
-Use a spoon or cookie scoop to make about a tablespoon size ball.
-Roll it into between you hands to form a smooth ball.
+Use a spoon or cookie scoop to make a tablespoon size ball.
+Roll it in between your hands to form a smooth ball.

-- Place dough on baking sheet and flatten top slightly.
+- Place cookie dough on baking sheet and flatten the top slightly.
 The cookies will not spread much and can be placed about an inch apart from each other.

-- Have bowl of sifted powdered sugar ready, and once cookies have cooled for 5 minutes, coat in powdered sugar.
+- Sift 1 cup of powdered sugar into a bowl.
+Once cookies have cooled for 5 minutes, dip them into the powdered sugar.
 Use a fork to remove them from the bowl.
 Place on a tray or plate to cool.
-You can sift additional powder sugar on top if you like too.
+You can sift additional powder sugar on top if you like.